Holiday Pleasures book 3

 “Has a subtle, stirring power that will affect you long after you’ve read the final page. …Intricate, intimate, and remarkable.”

-—USA Today Happy Ever After romance blog
+—USA Today Happy Ever After

 “A wonderfully subtle, touching love story with an insightful, witty narrative…these characters are simply unforgettable.”

-—The Romance Reviews, 5 stars, Top Pick!
+—The Romance Reviews, TOP PICK

 —Smart Bitches, Trashy Books, A+

-“Season for Scandal is a perfect example proving that a tried and true trope (marriage of convenience) is as good as the writer that uses it. … I was sobbing through the final scene and regretted that the book was over.
+“A perfect example proving that a tried and true trope (marriage of convenience) is as good as the writer that uses it. … I was sobbing through the final scene and regretted that the book was over.
 Wonderful book.”

-—Ramblings from This Chick, 5 stars
+—Ramblings from This Chick

 - For the visual inspiration behind characters, objects, and settings in the Holiday Pleasures romances, check out the series’s Pinterest board.